 4. You Boss Plays Favorites

 Even if your boss says they don't, they do play favorites.
-If it means giving a better job assignment to an employee, talking to one employee more, etc., they do play favorites.
 It could be based on their personal interactions with the employee, how well the employee works, and so on.
 Every boss plays favorites despite them stating otherwise.
 A boss can try to remain neutral towards everyone in the office, but over time your boss will like some employees more than others.

 What can you do to combat this?
 Nothing.
 If a boss plays favorites, you can hope it's you, and if it's not, just move on.
 There is no way you can run away from it.
 Your boss will like some employees more than others.
 That's just how it is in the workplace.
 Just hope you don't become the least favorite from your boss, because they can make that known as well.
 They will show their frustration, annoyance, or other dissatisfaction to someone they like the least.